110: Robot Holocaust

 That’s for R2-D2.
 That’s for C-3PO.
 That’s for Julie Newmar.
-And that’s just because I wanna.
+And that’s just 'cause I wanna.
+What have I done?

 R2-D2 is an Astromech droid that served the queen of Naboo and appeared in all six Star Wars films.
 R2 has a short, white body with blue accents and a rounded silver dome with blue accents and lights.
 It was controlled some of the time by a remote and other times with dwarf actor Kenny Baker inside.
 C-3PO is a protocol droid built by Anakin Skywalker on Tatooine that has also appeared in all six Star Wars films.
 It was humanoid in appearance with a primarily shiny, golden covering.
 C-3PO was both portrayed and voiced by Anthony Daniels.
 Julie Newmar is an actress and singer best known for playing Catwoman in the first two seasons of the ABC TV series Batman (1966-1968).

-Aw, the huge Nuge.
+Aw, man, the huge Nuge.
 He’s got cat-scratch fever, right on his chest!